GalalHamoudy/obsidian/Digital Forensics & IR & SOC/CyberTalents IR.md

-### Where to Hunt?

-#### 1. Network-based evidence:
-Look at logs, packet captures (PCAPs), NetFlow, firewall logs, IDS/IPS alerts, DNS logs, and proxy logs for malicious traffic or patterns.
-#### 2. Host-based evidence:
-Focus on file systems, registry entries, memory dumps, event logs, and installed applications for signs of compromise like malware, unauthorized access, or abnormal behavior.
-#### 3. Directed by initial lead:
-Investigate based on the nature of the initial alert or lead, such as suspicious IP traffic or unauthorized file modifications.
-#### 4. Use existing resources:
-Leverage SIEM systems, threat intelligence, and forensic tools to scope the incident effectively and ensure comprehensive analysis across network and host systems

 ## Live Response Acquisition
 1. Collect Evidence Suitable for Portable & Rapid Acquisition
 2. Collect Data Only Available While the System is Running